 Tel.: (04) 3943 9097

 41 and 56 Hang Trong, Hoan Kiem and 220 Kim Ma, Ba Dinh

-Since the time I found this store, it has become a favourite.
-Just visited this store again the other day and I was really impressed.
-I got several clothes from their new arrivals as well as from their winter clothing sale.
+Since the time I found this store, it has become a favorite.
+I just revisited this store the other day, and I was impressed.
+I got several clothes from their new arrivals and their winter clothing sale.

-Their staff are always patient when they help you try on the clothes.
-The designs are beautiful and the prices are really good, not as expensive as the other stores.
+Their staff is always patient when they help you try on the clothes.
+The designs are beautiful, and the prices are excellent, not as expensive as the other stores.